 You can find out more at the project website

-The team includes Dr Vikki McCall, Lecturer in Social Policy and Housing, Dr Louise McCabe, Senior Lecturer in Dementia Studies, Dr Alasdair Rutherford, Lecturer in Quantitative Methods and Shirley Law, Head of Learning & Development, DSDC.
+The team in led by Dr Vikki McCall, Lecturer in Social Policy and Housing with Dr Louise McCabe, Senior Lecturer in Dementia Studies, Dr Alasdair Rutherford, Senior Lecturer in Quantitative Methods, Miss Feifi Bu, Research Fellow in the Faculty of Social Sciences and Mrs Shirley Law, Head of Learning & Development, DSDC.

 If you are interested in the project and have any questions contact: email@example.com.